 Quinn’s Pub (1001 E Pike St, Seattle)

-Located on Capitol Hill, Quinn's Pub features dark wood accents, floor-to-ceiling windows, and a comfortable serving bar that characterize the interior of this atmospheric split-level bar.
+Located on Capitol Hill, Quinn's Pub features dark wood accents, floor-to-ceiling windows, and a comfortable bar that characterize the interior of this atmospheric two-level bar.
 The pub offers interesting beers and delicious gourmet food in a casual atmosphere.
 For example, meat lovers can enjoy a smooth wagyu burger with cheddar cheese, bacon and fries or order a delicious fish and chips.

 Offering a variety of cocktails, spirits, beers and wines, Quinn's specializes in elegant imported beers and a selection of whiskeys and bourbons.
 Among the 14 beers on tap are several Trappist beers brewed in European monasteries by devoted Trappist monks who survive their fast on beer.
 All in all, a great option for spending time with friends and loved ones.